BUDGET: C.E. TOE KICK SAW

 - You aren’t comfortable risking damage to the toe kick

-Lastly, if your project will involve adjusting door jamb heights then this saw will work for both the subfloor under the cabinet toe kick and around doors or other trim.
+Lastly, if your project involves adjusting door jamb heights, this saw will work for both the subfloor under the cabinet toe kick and around doors or other trim.

 Alternative #2: JAPANESE SAW

-Which makes this saw an option for cutting toe kick on small jobs where there is minimal risk of hitting nails below the flooring surface.
+This saw an option for cutting toe kicks on small jobs with minimal risk of hitting nails below the flooring surface.

 Reasons to Pick